andrewyates/syncfg/README.md

 =====
 Server
 ------
-- Create a CA, create a server cert signed with it, create client certs signed with it, and distribute the client certs to your clients
+- Create a CA, create a server cert signed with it, create client certs signed with it, and distribute the client certs to your clients.
 The easy-rsa scripts from OpenVPN are the easiest way to do this.
 See /usr/share/doc/openvpn/examples/easy-rsa/2.0
 - On the server, the following certs should be present in the base directory (~/.config/syncfgd/): keys/ca.crt keys/server.crt